Shaka: Discipline

 Shaka created ruthless determination in his army by instilling in his warriors the knowledge of what would happen if their courage failed them in battle or their regiments were defeated.
 A brutal fate awaited them and their families if they did not perform well in combat.
-H. Rider Haggard learned about Shaka's methods from his great nephew and late 19th-century Zulu king, Cetshwayo kaMpande:
+H. Rider Haggard learned about Shaka's methods from his nephew and late 19th-century Zulu king, Cetshwayo kaMpande:

-Shaka methods versus European technology
+Shaka's methods versus European technology

 The expanding Zulu power inevitably clashed with European hegemony in the decades after Shaka's death.
 In fact, European travellers to Shaka's kingdom demonstrated advanced technology such as firearms and writing, but the Zulu monarch was less than convinced.
 There was no need to record messages, he held, since his messengers stood under penalty of death should they bear inaccurate tidings.
 As for firearms, Shaka acknowledged their utility as missile weapons after seeing muzzle-loaders demonstrated, but he argued that in the time a gunman took to reload, he would be swamped by charging spear-wielding warriors.

 The first major clash after Shaka's death took place under his successor Dingane, against expanding European Voortrekkers from the Cape.
 Initial Zulu success rested on fast-moving surprise attacks and ambushes, but the Voortrekkers recovered and dealt the Zulu a severe defeat from their fortified wagon laager at the Battle of Blood River.
 The second major clash was against the British during 1879.
 Once again, most Zulu successes rested on their mobility, ability to screen their forces and to close when their opponents were unfavourably deployed.
 Their major victory at the Battle of Isandlwana was the most prominent one, but they also forced back a British column at the Battle of Hlobane, by deploying fast-moving regiments over a wide area of rugged ravines and gullies, and attacking the British who were forced into a rapid disorderly fighting retreat, back to the town of Kambula.